 Festivals and CelebrationsTo display the ancient history and rich cultural traditions, every year Modhera dance festival is held during the third week of January in the backdrop of the Sun Temple.
 The renowned Indian artist performs here.
 The festival is organised by the Tourism Corporation of Gujarat.

 By Air: The nearest airport is Sardar Vallabhbhai Patel airport located at Ahmedabad which is 75 km away from Modhera Sun temple.

-By Road: Modhera Sun Temple can be reached from all the major cities of Gujarat.
+By Train: Mehsana is the closest rail head which is 26 km away from Sun Temple.By Road: Modhera Sun Temple can be reached from all the major cities of Gujarat.
 Modhera has located 102 km away from Ahmedabad.
 Buses, taxis and private vehicles are available from Ahmedabad to reach Modhera.